Is Matthew 7:15-23 About Believers or False Prophets?

 The straight gate?

 Well, Jesus said few will find it.
 So what about the wide gate then?
 What is the wrong belief of those entering the false wide gate to salvation if many are on that road to that gate?
 Well, other then Christianity, just about every other religion teaches that a person is saved by their works and deeds and religious rituals.
 If a person has more good than bad deeds, then they will make it to heaven.
+Even in denomination religions this false gospel is being preached.
 The thing is, Jesus is telling us that that is what FALSE PROPHETS are teaching (verse 15)!
+He says teaching and believing such is iniquity!

 What Is The Narrow Way, The Straight Gate?